inversion-api/inversion-engine/inversion-demos/README-JdbcNorthwindApiDemoMain.md

 ##README - JdbcNorthwindApiDemoMain.java

 This demo launches an API that exposes SQL database tables as REST collection endpoints.
-The demo supports full GET,PUT,POST,DELETE operations with an extensive Resource Query Language (RQL) for GET requests
+The demo supports full GET,PUT,POST,DELETE ops with an extensive Resource Query Language (RQL) for GET requests

 After running JdbcNorthwindApiDemoMain.java, your API will be running at